An Arithmetic Count of the Lines on a Smooth Cubic Surface: Euler number for relatively oriented vector bundles

-Let $\eta_W$ denote the element in $\Hom_{\mathcal{O}_W}( \mathcal{O}_{p^{-1}W} ,\mathcal{O}_W )$ corresponding to $1$ under a canonical isomorphism of $\mathcal{O}_{p^{-1}W}$-modules of \cite[Section 3]{scheja}.
-Let $\beta_{W,t}$ denote the non-degenerate bilinear form specializing at $t$ to $e(\mathcal{E}_t, s_t)$.\hidden{Remember that for each point $t$, we have constructed a bilinear form so that the specialization is as claimed.
+Let $\eta_W$ denote the element in $\Hom_{\mathcal{O}_W}( \mathcal{O}_{p^{-1}W} ,\mathcal{O}_W )$ corresponding to $1$ under the canonical isomorphism of $\mathcal{O}_{p^{-1}W}$-modules of \cite[Section 3]{scheja}.
+Let $\beta_{W,t}$ denote the nondegenerate bilinear form specializing at $t$ to $e(\mathcal{E}_t, s_t)$.\hidden{Remember that for each point $t$, we have constructed a bilinear form so that the specialization is as claimed.
 Thus showing that this cover descends to a bilinear form also implies that the other specializations are as claimed.}

 Let $\mathcal{W}$ denote the set of those neighborhoods $W$.
 By Lemma \ref{lm:eta=eta'(r/r')2}, we may define elements $r_W$ in $p_* \mathcal{L} (W)$ for each $W$ in $\mathcal{W}$ such that for all $W$,$W'$ in $\mathcal{W}$, we have that for all $y$ in $\mathcal{O}_{\mathcal{Z}} (p^{-1}(W \cap W'))$.
 The $r_W$ therefore define a descent datum on the $\beta_{W,t}$, which defines the bilinear form $\beta$ as claimed.